xjamundx/Checkout-NodeJS-SDK/README.md

 You can start off by trying out [creating and capturing an order](https://github.com/paypal/Checkout-NodeJS-SDK/tree/master/samples/CaptureIntentExamples/runAll.js)

 To try out different samples for both create and authorize intent check [this link](https://github.com/paypal/Checkout-NodeJS-SDK/tree/master/samples)

+Note: Update the `payPalClient.js` with your sandbox client credentials or pass your client credentials as environment variable whie executing the samples.

 ## Note